-The CoHHW Program is hereby given permission by all participating jurisdictions to apply for future grants and the Oil Payment Program, from the California Department of Resources Recycling and Recovery (CalRecycle).
+The CITY authorizes the CoHHW Program to apply for lead agency grants, including but not limited to Used Oil Payment Program grants, from the California Department of Resources Recycling and Recovery (CalRecycle), on behalf of participating jurisdictions.
 The CoHHW Program will act on behalf of all participating jurisdictions, as the lead applicant and administrator.
 The CoHHW Program will oversee how the moneys are used and work in cooperation with CITY as to how the funds will be spent.
-Nothing in this section shall preclude a participating jurisdiction from applying for grant funds in any case where the CoHHW Program does not apply.
+Nothing in this section shall preclude the COUNTY or a participating jurisdiction from applying for grant funds in any case where the CoHHW Program does not apply for the grant opportunity.